rafelafrance/traiter_vertnet/README.md

 All steps use regular expressions.
 Step 1 uses them on raw text like any other regular expression but the other two steps use them on the token stream.
 The regular expressions on the token stream look and behave just like normal regular expressions, but they are adjusted to work on tokens & not text.
 I.e. steps 2 & 3 use a domain specific language (DSL) for the token-level regular expressions.

 Note that I am trying to extract data from patterns of text and not parse a formal language.
 Most importantly, I don't need to worry about recursive structures.
 Pattern recognition is a common technique in **Natural Language Processing, Information Extraction**.
+Having said that, this is the only project still using this form of pattern matching.
+All other projects are now using spaCy patterns because you can match on things other than text like parts of speech etc. which does come in handy.

 Another point to note, is that we want to parse gigabytes (or terabytes) of data in a "reasonable" amount of time.
 So speed may not be the primary concern but having fast turnaround is still important.
 The development of parsers that use this module tends to be iterative.